Serka-M/mmlong2/msc/mmlong2-faq.md

 * By default, mmlong2 runs metaFlye, which has been the standard long-read metagenome assembler for many years.
 * That said, both developers of [myloasm](https://doi.org/10.1101/2025.09.05.674543) and [metaMDBG](https://doi.org/10.1101/2025.04.22.649928) claim superior assembly metrics over metaFlye.
 * Furthermore, benchmarking by other groups ([paper 1](https://doi.org/10.1093/bioinformatics/btaf474), [paper 2](https://doi.org/10.1101/2025.04.22.649783)) showcased that myloasm and metaMDBG may feature increased rates of misassemblies.
-* Altough mmlong2 provides the option for assembling metagenomes with myloasm and metaMDBG, which can result in much higher MAG yields than with metaFlye, users should be aware that the new assemblers come with an increased risk of containing misassemblies in the recovered genomes.
+* Altough mmlong2 provides the option for assembling metagenomes with myloasm or metaMDBG, which can result in much higher MAG yields than with metaFlye, users should be aware that the new assemblers come with an increased risk of containing misassemblies in the recovered genomes.

 #### What is the difference between the binning modes?
 * Currently, mmlong2 features 3 binning modes: `fast`, `default`, and `extended`.